themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 You can also run back-translation for multiple languages at once to generate many variations.
 As shown below, we translate English sentence to a target language and back again to English for 3 target languages: French, Mandarin and Italian.
 ![](/images/nlp-aug-backtranslation-multi.png){.img-center}

 For implementation, you can use TextBlob.
-For free translation, you can use Google Sheets and follow the instructions given [here](https://amitness.com/2020/02/back-translation-in-google-sheets/).
+You can use Google Sheets and follow the instructions given [here](https://amitness.com/2020/02/back-translation-in-google-sheets/) to apply Google Translate for free.

+## References
+- Qizhe Xie, et al. ["Unsupervised Data Augmentation for Consistency Training"](https://arxiv.org/abs/1904.12848)